The Stained Tower

 - It's written as a first-person narrative.
 Experience the world through the MC's eyes, thoughts, and viewpoint.

-I want to thank anyone who reads for their time.
 Any feedback, reviews, or support is appreciated.

 - Overall Score